 - Place the chicken between two sheets of plastic wrap and pound them until they are 1/4 inch thick.
 Lightly season both sides with salt and black pepper.

 - Cook 2 cutlets at a time until golden brown, about 3 minutes per side.
-Transfer to wire rack while cooking the remaining cutlets.
+Transfer to wire rack and place in oven while cooking the remaining cutlets.
 Squeeze fresh lemon juice and top with chopped parsley and serve immediately.